Paycheck Calculator

 Federal and State Income Tax Withholding in 2026

 The largest deduction from most paychecks is income tax.
 A federal income tax calculator determines this amount based on your IRS Form W-4 settings and progressive brackets.
 For the tax year 2026, federal tax rates range from 10% to 37%.
-In 2026, the standard deduction is $15,000 for single filers.
+In 2026, the standard deduction is $16,100 for single filers and $32,200 for married couples filing jointly, adjusted upward for inflation from 2025.

 State income taxes also vary significantly across the country.
 In a paycheck calculator all 50 states edition, state tax rates must be factored in.
 For example, states like Texas, Florida, and Nevada levy 0% income tax on wages, while states like California have progressive top rates reaching 13.3%.
 This is why a regional paycheck tax calculator is crucial to determine local tax liabilities.